-- The statements within the bands give an indication of the features which may be displayed in the evidence.
-Please note that not every statement needs to be met to achieve marks within a band. - Where candidates' work does not meet the lowest range statement, or where no evidence is provided, zero marks should be awarded. - A model used solely for presentation will not allow candidates to achieve marks above the bottom band. - Marks should be awarded for evidence of the use of models, not the quality of the models. - Modelling must be used for a purpose.
-Models should not be produced where a graphic has already served the same purpose. - A variety of models may be produced as evidence, eg sketch models, scale models, block models, computer-generated models. - Models should be suitable for their purpose and the stage of the design process. - The same model may be used for a range of purposes. - Influence of modelling can be inferred by changes and decisions taken in the folio. - Supporting annotation could be used to clarify what information was gained from modelling. - Modelling used only as a communication technique will be awarded marks in the bottom band.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - A model used solely for presentation will not allow candidates to achieve marks above the bottom band. - Marks should be awarded for evidence of the use of models, not the quality of the models. - Modelling must be used for a purpose.
+Models should not be produced if a graphic has already served the same purpose. - A variety of models can be produced as evidence, for example sketch models, scale models, block models, and/or computer-generated models. - Models should be suitable for their purpose and the stage of the design process. - The same model can be used for a range of purposes. - Influence of modelling can be inferred by changes and decisions taken in the folio. - Supporting annotation could be used to clarify what information was gained from modelling. - Modelling used only as a communication technique will be awarded marks in the bottom band.

-Skill Design and manufacture Max mark FOTAL: 6 marks are allocated to using graphics.
-Judgements should be made on candidates' ability to apply graphic techniques effectively throughout the development of their proposal. activity 1-2 marks 3-4 marks 5-6 marks Using graphics Applying graphic techniques 6 limited use of graphics to communicate ideas limited use of graphics to explore and refine limited use of graphics to communicate details of the design proposal adequate use of graphics to communicate ideas adequate use of graphics to explore and refine adequate use of graphics to communicate details of the design proposal effective use of graphics to communicate ideas effective use of graphics to explore and refine effective use of graphics to communicate details of the design proposal - Further information for assessing 'Using graphics' 14/1 1 C 11
+Skill Design and manufacture Max mark TOTAL: 6 marks are allocated to using graphics.
+Judgements should be made on the candidate's ability to apply graphic techniques effectively throughout the development of their proposal. activity 1-2 marks 3-4 marks 5-6 marks Using graphics Applying graphic 6 limited use of graphics to communicate ideas adequate use of graphics to communicate ideas effective use of graphics to communicate ideas techniques limited use of graphics to explore and refine adequate use of graphics to explore and refine effective use of graphics to explore and refine limited use of graphics to communicate details of the design proposal adequate use of graphics to communicate details of the design proposal effective use of graphics to communicate details of the design proposal 1 Further information for assessing 'Using graphics'

-- The statements within the bands give an indication of the features which may be displayed in the evidence.
-Please note that not every statement needs to be met to achieve marks within a band. - Where candidates' work does not meet the lowest range statement, or where no evidence is provided, zero marks should be awarded. - Recognised graphic types must be used and must be appropriate to their purpose, eg early sketches may be produced very quickly and be 'rough'. - Marks are awarded for the appropriate use of graphics, not the quality of the graphic. - Graphics should be used to communicate detail where appropriate. - To achieve marks in the top band, it is likely that a range of graphic types will have been used.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Recognised graphic types must be used and must be appropriate to their purpose, for example early sketches may be produced very quickly and be 'rough'. - Marks are awarded for the appropriate use of graphics, not the quality of the graphic. - Graphics should be used to communicate detail, if appropriate. - To achieve marks in the top band, it is likely that a range of graphic types will have been used.

-Skill Design and manufacture activity Max marks TOTAL: 6 marks are allocated to planning for manufacture.
-Judgements should be made on candidates' ability to plan a practical task, select appropriate materials, tools, equipment and finishes, and communicate technical details.
-1-2 marks 3-4 marks 5-6 marks Planning for manufacture Producing a plan for manufacture 6 The planning for manufacture pro forma provides limited detail of: materials sizes manufacturing and assembly order of manufacture equipment The planning for manufacture pro forma provides adequate detail of: materials sizes manufacturing and assembly order of manufacture equipment The planning for manufacture pro forma provides clear detail of: materials sizes manufacturing and assembly order of manufacture equipment

-Further information for assessing 'Planning for manufacture'
+Skill Design and manufactur e activity Max marks TOTAL: 6 marks are allocated to planning for manufacture.
+Judgements should be made on the candidate's ability to plan a practical task, select appropriate materials, tools, equipment and finishes and communicate technical details.
+1-2 marks 3-4 marks 5-6 marks Planning for manufacture Producing a plan for manufacture 6 The planning for manufacture pro forma provides limited detail of: • materials The planning for manufacture pro forma provides adequate detail of: • materials The planning for manufacture pro forma provides clear detail of: materials ♦ sizes ♦ sizes ♦ sizes manufacturing and assembly manufacturing and assembly manufacturing and assembly order of manufacture order of manufacture order of manufacture ♦ equipment ♦ equipment ♦ equipment F urther information for assessing 'Planning for manufacture' •